Cinnym0n/Tidy-Data/CodeBook.md

 1. Changed 3 or 2 dots/periods in a row to a single dot/period (3 dots first, to be sure to get them all)

-2. Change front t to "time", and front f to "freq" to more clearly indicate the time and       frequency domain variables
+2. Change front "t" to "time", and front "f" to "freq" to more clearly indicate the time and frequency domain variables

-####X = the final merged and cleaned dataset
+#####X = the final merged and cleaned dataset

 ## Create a tidy Average Dataset grouped by activity and subject
-Made X into a data frame table then grouped it by activity and subject Made it tidier by arranging it by activity & subject and by adding an "ave." to the front of all the data columns to indicate they are average values.
+Made X into a data frame table then grouped it by activity and subject

+Made it tidier by arranging it by activity & subject and by adding an "ave." to the front of all the data columns to indicate they are average values.
 (This is not done automatically by summarize_each.)

-####Xave = the final tidy average dataset grouped by activity and subject
+#####Xave = the final tidy average dataset, grouped by activity and subject